dubcyfor3/Prosperity/README.md

 # Prosperity: Accelerating Spiking Neural Networks via Product Sparity

-This repository is the official implementation of HPCA 2025 paper, Prosperity: Accelerating Spiking Neural Networks via Product Sparity.
+This repository is the official implementation of HPCA 2025 paper, Prosperity: Accelerating Spiking Neural Networks via Product Sparsity.
 It contains the cycle-accurate simulator for Prosperity architecture and implementation of several baseline accelerators.

 ## TL;DR
 We propose a Spiking Neural Networks (SNNs) accelerator, **Prosperity**, that leverage a novel **product sparsity** paradigm to improve various SNNs efficiency.